angie-in-the-cloud/circleci-aws-opa-terraform-lab/README.md

 ---

-# CircleCI + AWS + OPA + Terraform Lab

-A hands-on lab demonstrating cloud security automation using CircleCI, AWS OIDC, Open Policy Agent, and Terraform.

----

 ## Why This Matters

 In most organizations, compliance reviews happen after infrastructure is deployed.
 A reviewer manually checks whether the resource meets policy, files evidence, and flags issues for remediation.
 This is slow, repetitive, and often misses configuration drift between reviews.

 This lab shifts compliance to the left.
 Before any AWS resource is deployed, the pipeline checks it against security policy.
 If the resource fails, the pipeline blocks the deployment.
 Compliance becomes automated, continuous, and built into the deployment process rather than bolted on afterward.

----

-## What This Lab Demonstrates

 ---